Continual Learning for Instruction Following from Realtime Feedback: Discussion

 \section{Discussion}

 We propose an approach for continually learning to follow instructions through interaction with human users that provide realtime feedback.
 We demonstrate its effectiveness through multiple rounds of training and deployment, including thousands of interactions.
-We experiment with various learning design decisions, showing the learning signal and our approach are robust, and can even start from a very weak initial agent.
+Experiments with various learning design decisions show our approach is robust, and can start from a weak initial agent.

 Our work sets the stage for several avenues of further study.
-There is significant potential for learning from implicit signals that do not require any additional effort from users, such as \citet{kojima:21} shows for instruction generation.
-Such signals can supplement our explicit feedback signals.
+First, future work could reconsider a number of our design choices, including the simple contextual bandit objective and the neural architecture.
+Application of a user simulator~\cite{georgila06_interspeech} could further improve performance; however, this approach fails to capture dynamics that arise in real interactions through user adaptation.
+An important direction for future work is incorporating additional observational interaction signals (e.g., by observing the instructor behavior)~\cite{cui2020empathic,kojima:21}.
+Such orthogonal signals can accelerate learning.
 Another promising avenue for research is more expressive feedback mechanisms, such as through natural language and even complete bi-directional dialogue.
 Although reasoning about such signals significantly complicates both reasoning and learning, they are also much more informative.
 A potential direction is to use simple feedback signals like ours to bootstrap the language capabilities of the system, and then gradually switch to more complex natural language feedback.